Lee Hyun: 2007–2014: 8Eight

 Lee joined Big Hit Entertainment as a trainee in 2005 and signed with the company in 2007.
 That same year, he debuted as part of the co-ed trio 8Eight, alongside Baek Chan and Joo Hee.
 The group released three studio albums between 2007 and 2009, and two extended plays in 2010 and 2011.
-On 21 December 2014, Big Hit announced that Baek and Joo Hee’s contracts had expired and that group activities were suspended; the label noted the members remained on good terms and did not rule out a future reunion.
+On 21 December 2014, Big Hit and Source announced that Baek and Joo Hee’s contracts had expired and that group activities were suspended; the label noted the members remained on good terms and did not rule out a future reunion.

-On 31 January 2020, Big Hit confirmed that 8Eight would release a new single on 7 February to commemorate the 10th anniversary of “Without a Heart”, produced by “Hitman” Bang and Wonderkid.
+On 31 January 2020, Big Hit and Source confirmed that 8Eight would release a new single on 7 February to commemorate the 10th anniversary of “Without a Heart”, produced by “Hitman” Bang and Wonderkid.
 The digital single Fool Again was issued on 7 February 2020 with a new “Without a Heart (10th Anniversary Ver.)” as the B-side, marking the trio’s first release together in six years.